Trending Christmas Tree Colour ideas in 2026 That You’ll Love

 Nature-inspired decor is becoming increasingly popular, extending beyond colour to include authentic natural elements.
 Fresh greenery adds irreplaceable texture and woodland scent.

-I’m reyt lucky to have a small holly bush in my garden.
+I’m lucky enough to have a small holly bush in my garden.
 I always take cuttings for indoor vases placed around the home.
 The deep green leaves and bright red berries look perfectly Christmassy and last for weeks.

 Natural or painted pinecones and cedar sprigs paired with eucalyptus create stunning garlands and wreaths.
 Try weaving them into displays or using them as tree foundations.